I started romanticizing my life (here’s what changed)

 Reading in the morning reminds me that I can slow down.

-Even a few pages help me feel grounded, like I’ve already done something meaningful before the day has begun.
+Even a few pages make me feel like I accomplished something important and meaningful before the day has begun.

 Have a coffee on your balcony, enjoying the sunshine

 I watch the trees.
-I hear the birds.
+I listen to the birds.
 I notice my neighbor getting ready for work.

 Listen to music while you cook or clean